 One of the beauties of a natural burlap sack planter—besides its rustic look and inexpensive price tag—is its short lifespan.
-They last a couple of seasons, perhaps a bit longer, after which they break down and return to the soil.
+They last one or possibly two seasons, after which they break down and return to the soil.
 At that point, you can start over with a new burlap sack planter—or not.
 And as long as you don’t fill a burlap sack planter with soil more than, let’s say halfway, you can (carefully) relocate it.

 As for plastic planters, plastic’s indestructible properties demand the kind of long-term commitment I’m not willing to make.
 Even if I did buy a bunch of plastic planters, later decided I didn’t like the look of them and unloaded them onto someone else, they will never really go away.
 Plastic is forever.

 Where to find free burlap sacks for planters

 Look for a café in your city that roasts its own beans and ask for the burlap sacks the beans arrive in.
 The owner of a café near me happily gives me as many sacks as I want when I ask for them.
 Businesses would rather see these materials go to use than to landfill.
 And reducing the volume of garbage hauled away saves businesses money.

 Organic matter—food, paper, burlap sacks—releases planet-heating methane gas as it decomposes in a landfill.
 So while your free and rescued burlap sack planter not only has the potential to feed you or pollinators or both, it also prevents a small amount of a potent greenhouse gas from entering the atmosphere.